This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Source of Information”.

 d) Involvement of noise

 Explanation: Demodulation is the process of recovering information from a modulated carrier wave while it is modulation in which properties of a periodic waveform is varied.
-A modulator is a device that performs modulation while demodulator performs demodulation.
+A modulator is a device that performs modulation while the demodulator performs demodulation.
 A modem can perform both functions.

 6. Data transmitted for a given amount of time is called ________